Pi Kappa Sigma: History

-Insignia and traditions
+Symbols and traditions

 The coat-of-arms was authorized by the Grand Chapter in 1927 and is described as a "quartered shield [gold and blue] shaped like the pin.
 The upper dexter quarter is a Greek lamp; in the lower sinister quarter, a five-point star; at the point of interest, overlapping the quarters is an open book.
 The crest is an effulgent star of thirteen points resting upon a wreath.
 Beneath the shield are two crossed laurel branches; below them is a scroll with Pi Kappa Sigma in Greek letters."

 The first badge was a shield design with "thirteen turquoise set in laurel leaves surrounding Pi Kappa Sigma" At the first convention, a new badge was designed because the newer members claimed that since other sororities had pins symbolizing secrets, so should the Pi Kappa Sigmas.
-The second badge was a modified triangular shield of black enamel with the Greek letters ΠΚΣ, a Greek lamp in gold, and a small diamond surrounded by thirteen rays.
-The pledge pin was a modified triangle in turquoise-blue enamel with the Greek letters ΠΚΣ in gold.
+The second badge was a modified triangular shield of black enamel with the Greek letters "ΠΚΣ", a Greek lamp in gold, and a small diamond surrounded by thirteen rays.
+The pledge pin was a modified triangle in turquoise-blue enamel with the Greek letters "ΠΚΣ" in gold.

 Pi Kappa Sigma did not have a motto.
 The sorority's colors were turquoise and gold.
 Its symbols, from its insignia, were the lamp, star, Phi, open book, laurel wreath, and scroll.
 Its flowers were the Forget-me-not and Jonquilla.
 Its magazine was The Laurel, first published in 1918.

 The first initiation ritual was that of J.P.N.
 In October 1902, a new initiation and pledge ritual was adopted.
 These rituals were "very similar" to what the sorority used in 1949.
 Minor changes in phrasing and a few additions were made in later years.
 Pledge ribbons were given to new members before the official pledging ceremony.